embelardo/marvel-character-browser/README.md

 This web application is implemented as a Spring Boot MVC project.

 It acquires all its information from the [Marvel API](http://developer.marvel.com/docs).
 Unfortunately, most character details are buried in a wiki page.
-Therefore, character data is aggregated by first parsing the json data returned by the Marvel API, and then scraping the specified wiki page for the rest of the data.
+Therefore, character data is aggregated by first parsing the JSON data returned by the Marvel API, and then scraping the specified wiki page for the rest of the data.

 ### screenshots